cavejay/PDPslacker/readme.md

 **NOTE** While everything in this guide should fall under AWS's free tier you _may_ be charged a small amount.
 But that's okay because if you're reading this you're probably Dynatrace now! _insert gif of dollar notes falling here_

+### Dynatrace monitors all the AWS things!

+[Check it out here](https://www.dynatrace.com/technologies/cloud-and-microservices/aws-monitoring/) 'cause we (Dynatrace) now integrate with AWS to give people feed back on what's going on in their apps.
+The cool bit about this though is that you can now monitor everything you're setting up in this guide!

 ## Future Features

 - Make this a single step installation (if at all possible) using the serverless framework.